 Please allow additional time for your request to be approved.
 If you have any questions regarding the ADA review process or specific required documentation, please call D&SDT-Headmaster at (800)393-8664.

 The Arizona Medication Assistant Competency Exam

 Payment Information

-Exam Description Price
+Exam Description

-Knowledge Test or Retake \$25
+Knowledge Exam or Retake \$25

-Oral Knowledge Test or Retake \$35
+Audio Version of the Knowledge Exam or Retake \$35

-Skill Test or Retake \$70
+Skill Exam or Retake \$70